geigerzaehler/kefir-extra/README.md

 API
 ---

-The `kefir-extra` module exports all functions from the `kefir` module plus the following.
+The `kefir-extra` module exports all functions from the `kefir` package at version `v3.6.1` plus the following.

 `import * as K from 'kefir-extra'`